ksaikiranr/vidhara2k17/README.md

-# vidhara2k17
+# Vidhara 2k17
-website containing information about vidhara2k17
+Website containing information about vidhara2k17 in rymec.